Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Learn how to create, search, and work with issues in software projects, manage your profile, and more.

 Learn how to get started, enable features, and manage and administer team-managed projects.

 Plan and view work across multiple teams, projects, and releases with Advanced Roadmaps.

 This page refers to Advanced Roadmaps, which is a cross-project planning tool only available as part of Jira Software Cloud Premium and Enterprise.

 We have a separate section for documentation about the project roadmap that’s included in all Jira Software plans.
 Go to the documentation for project-level roadmaps in Jira Software.

 The Team field is a custom field in Jira Software.

-Since Advanced Roadmaps is a planning tool, the Teams field is a way to use features like capacity management without assigning issues to individuals, which happens in sprint grooming or planning sessions.
+Since Advanced Roadmaps is a planning tool, the Team field is a way to use features like capacity management without assigning issues to individuals, which happens in sprint grooming or planning sessions.

 You can also use Advanced Roadmaps' view settings to focus on work assigned to a specific team.
 For example, you can choose to color issues based on the team to which they’re assigned, group issues by team on your timeline, or hide teams from your view.